rafaelaudy/ToDoLabApp/README.md

 ```

 PS: I am using grunt and bower.
 So you will need to have in your global NPM packages the grunt-cli and bower.

+## To add to the code
+- ControllerAs sintax
+- Unit tests with Karma
+- Functional tests with Protractor
+- Refactor using John Papa's style guide
+- Build a dist folder using Gulp